 Week 10.
+Oct.
+27 and 29.
 Explanation in Historical Archaeology // Analysis of Race and Racialization

-Film: The Language You Cry In (California Newsreel, 1998), which tells a story of how African Americans in the coastal areas of Georgia and South Carolina retained links with their West African heritage despite the horrors of the middle passage, slavery, and segregation, including links of a Mende language song.
+Film: The Language You Cry In (California Newsreel, 1998).
+This film tells a story of how African Americans in the coastal areas of Georgia and South Carolina retained links with their West African heritage despite the horrors of the middle passage, slavery, and segregation, including links of a Mende language song.

 Adams, William H. 1976.
 Trade Networks and Interaction Spheres -- A View from Silcott.
 Historical Archaeology 10: 99-112.

 Adams, William H. 1977.
 Silcott, Washington: Ethnoarchaeology of a Rural American Community, Reports of Investigation 54, Washington State University.